splunk/splunk-sdk-javascript/README.md

 ## Installation

 This section describes the basic steps for installing the Splunk SDK for JavaScript.
-For more detailed instructions and requirements, see the [Get started with the Splunk Enterprise SDK for JavaScript](https://dev.splunk.com/enterprise/docs/devtools/javascript/sdk-javascript/gettingstartedsdkjavascript) on the Splunk Developer Portal.

 ### Get the Splunk SDK for JavaScript